Posted on 12/06/2013 at 07:02:19 PM by Student BloggerBy Larry Istrail, blogger

 Johanna Dwyer is a Senior Nutrition Scientist at the NIH Office of Dietary Supplements where she works under the Interagency Personnel Acquisition Program (IPA).
 She started the opening session by speaking about the history of dietary guidance, how recommendations have changed, and how some have stayed the same.

-In early 1977, the first ever were released in response to the fact "six of out ten of the leading causes of death have been linked to our diet."
+In early 1977, the first ever dietary goals for Americans were released in response to the fact "six of out ten of the leading causes of death have been linked to our diet."
 The Government, the report explains, "has an obligation to acknowledge this.
 The public wants some guidance, wants to know the truth, and hopefully we can lay the cornerstone for the building of better health for all Americans, through better nutrition."
 Some of the recommendations involve reducing fat and increasing carbohydrates:

 · Increase carbohydrate consumption to account for 55 to 60 percent of the energy intake.